aces/Loris/docs/wiki/99_Developers/Developers_Guide.md

     git fetch aces
     git rebase aces/main
     (#) while (conflicts)  {
-        // fix any conflicts
-        git add  filename
+        // fix any conflicts and add any files git add  filename
         git rebase --continue
+        // OR you can "skip" specific changes git rebase --skip
     # } loop back to (#) - fix any remaining conflicts.... until no more conflicts
     git push --force my_fork branch_name
     # --force is often needed here :\

-### Tips for fixing a rebase
+### Fixing a rebase gone wrong
-1. The most basic way of “fixing” a rebase is to go back to the commit right before the rebase.
-The easiest way to do this is to either reset or revert to a previous commit.
+1. The most basic way of “fixing” a rebase gone wrong is to go back to the commit right before the rebase.
+The easiest way to do this is to either reset or revert to a previous commit. **Note** that this is a potentially destructive command, so be very cautious when using it.
+It is also recommended that you make a backup of your branch before performing these commands so that you don't lose any changes.
 For example:

        git reset --hard <commit_hash>